pronenewbits/Arduino_Constrained_MPC_Library/README.md

 Then we can describe the full formulation for Constrained MPC:
 ![MPC full formulation](Formulasi_Permasalahan_MPC.png "Click to maximize if the image rescaling make you dizzy")

-*note:* You don't need to implement the full contraints matrix.
+**Note**: You don't need to implement the full contraints matrix.
 Actually it is preferred to implement hard-contraints as little as possible to ensure maximum feasible search space.

 # The Quadratic Programming Solver
 In this implementation, I use (one of many) QP solver called [Active Set](https://en.wikipedia.org/wiki/Active-set_method).
 The big idea of active set algorithm is searching the optimal <img src="http://latex.codecogs.com/gif.latex?x" border="0"/> value by solving the QP problem (with inequality constraints) as QP problem with equality constraints (EQP).
 The Active Set algorithm used in this implementation can be described as: